Juvenile Indigent Defense Delivery System

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 Youths have a right to be represented by counsel at all stages of the proceedings and indigent youth have the right to appointed counsel.
 Utah R. Juv.
 P. 26(a)(6) (2020).
 “Where necessary to protect the interest of the youth, the court may appoint counsel without the request of the youth or the youth’s parent or guardian.”
 Utah R. Juv.
 P. 26(b) (2020).

 Determination of Indigence

 Utah has no presumption of indigence in juvenile court proceedings.
-“The court shall take into account the income and financial ability of the parent or legal guardian to retain counsel in determining the indigency of the minor.
-Utah Code Ann. §78A-6-1111(f).
 Indigence is defined as an inability to pay for counsel without depriving oneself or one’s family of basic necessities, or as having an income level no higher than 150% of the current federal poverty level.
 Utah Code Ann. § 78B-22-202(1)(a),(b) (2020).
 “The court may make a finding of indigency at any time.”
 Utah Code Ann. § 78B-22-202(3) (2020).

 Waiver of Counsel